Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: QUANTIZED TENSOR NETWORK KERNEL MACHINES

+can be computed in \order{P} instead of \order{\prod_{d=1}^D M_d}, where $P=KDQR$ in case of CPD, and $P= KDQR^2$ in case of TT or TR. \end{restatable} \begin{proof} See \cref{appendix:proofs_qtkm}. \end{proof} Results for more general TNs can be found in \cref{appendix:proofs_qtkm}.
+A graphical depiction of a QTKM can be found in \cref{fig:QTKM}.
+Furthermore, when considering tensor network-specific optimization algorithms, the time complexity per iteration of training when optimizing \cref{eq:TensorKernelMachinesQuantized} is lower compared to \cref{eq:TensorKernelMachines}, as these methods typically optimize over a subset (typically one core) of model parameters, see \cref{fasterALS}.

-\subsection{Increased model expressiveness}
+\subsection{Increased Model Expressiveness}

 Constraining a tensor to be a tensor network allows to distill the most salient characteristics of the data in terms of an limited number of effective parameters without destroying its multi-modal nature.
 This is also known as the \emph{blessing of dimensionality} \citep{cichocki_era_2014} and is the general underlying concept behind tensor network-based methods.
-In the more specific context of supervised kernel machines, these well-known empirical considerations are also captured in the rigorous framework of VC-theory \citep{vapnik_nature_1998}. \citet[Theorem 2]{khavari_lower_2021} have recently shown that the VC-dimension and pseudo-dimension of tensor network-constrained models of the form of \cref{eq:TensorKernelMachinesQuantized} satisfies the following upper bound \emph{irrespectively of the choice of tensor network}:
+In the more specific context of supervised kernel machines, these well-known empirical considerations are also captured in the rigorous framework of VC-theory \citep{vapnik_nature_1998}. \citet[theorem 2]{khavari_lower_2021} have recently shown that the VC-dimension and pseudo-dimension of tensor network-constrained models of the form of \cref{eq:TensorKernelMachinesQuantized} satisfies the following upper bound \emph{irrespectively of the choice of tensor network}:

-where $\vert V \vert$ is the number of vertices in the TN.
-Since quantization of the model weights increases the number of vertices in their tensor network representation, quantized models attain higher upper bounds on the VC-dimension and pseudo-dimension \emph{for the same number of model parameters}.
+where $\vert V \vert$ is the number of vertices in the TN (see \cref{def:TensorNetwork}).
+Since quantization of the model weights increases the number of vertices in their tensor network representation, quantized models are characterized by higher upper bounds on the VC-dimension and pseudo-dimension \emph{for the same number of model parameters}.
 For example, in the non-quantized case, parametrizing the TN as a CPD, TT or TR yields

 while for the quantized case